opendatabio/opendatabio/resources/docs/en/API.md

 ### Imports or POST verbs
 The [OpenDataBio R package]()
   A **Import Data Tutorial** is available as vignette of the [OpenDataBio-R Client](https://github.com/opendatabio/opendatabio-r).
 Below each endpoint there is an explanation of the specific `POST` variables and their requirements for importing data.
-Batch imports of  [Bibliographic References](Auxiliary-Objects#bibreferences) and [Pictures](Auxiliary-Objects#pictures) are possible but only through the web interface.
+Batch imports of  [Bibliographic References](Auxiliary-Objects#bibreferences) and [MediaFiles](Auxiliary-Objects#mediafiles) are possible but only through the web interface.
 The available `POST` APIs are listed below.
 If not using the R Client that does it for you, the data to be imported must be in the `request body`, formated as a JSON array.
 Each item in the array must be named and may contain several fields.

 **The Import Data tools of the Web Interface use the POST API methods**